 What to do if someone has an epileptic seizure

-Most people are not sure how to react if someone has an epileptic seizure.
-The correct response is not that complicated, though.
-Just a few rules can help you remember what to do.
+Most people aren't sure how to react if someone has an epileptic seizure.
+It's quite straightforward, though.
+Just a few rules can help.

 There are different types of epileptic seizures.
-The best reaction will depend on the type and severity of the seizure as well as the general situation.
+The best reaction will depend on the type and severity of the seizure, as well as the general situation.
 The main thing is to stay calm and protect the person having the seizure from harm.
-Most seizures are not dangerous and pass within a few minutes.
+Most seizures aren't dangerous and pass within a few minutes.

-Some seizures only cause people to lose consciousness for a short time, or only cause muscles to twitch.
+Some seizures only cause people to be mentally absent ("zone out") for a short time, or only cause muscles to twitch.
 These kinds of minor seizures are usually not dangerous.
-But they can still be unsettling or frightening for the person who has them, and they may feel unwell.
+But people who have them are often unsettled or frightened afterwards, and they may feel unwell.
 So it can be important to comfort them and make them feel safe.

 - Keep their airways free: Loosen any tight clothing around the person's neck.
 The person having the seizure may bite their tongue.
 But you should still not open their mouth during the seizure or put anything between their teeth.
 It is important to check that their airways are clear after the seizure.

-- Stay there: Do not leave the person alone, even to get help.
-Unless it becomes absolutely necessary because the seizure does not stop.
+- Stay there: Don't leave the person alone, even to get help, unless it's absolutely necessary because the seizure goes on for too long.

-- Watch a clock to see how long the seizure lasts: Seizures usually start suddenly and are over after one or two minutes.
+- Watch the time to see how long the seizure lasts: Seizures usually start suddenly and are over after one or two minutes.
 They rarely last longer than five minutes.
-If one does, then it is an emergency and you need to call the emergency services (e.g. 112 in Germany and most other European countries, 911 in the U.S.) for help.
+If the seizure does, then it's an emergency and you need to call the emergency services (112 in Germany and most other European countries, 911 in the U.S.) for help.

 When do you need to call the emergency services?

-It is not always necessary to call an ambulance when someone has a major seizure: If it is over quickly and the person is conscious and responsive right afterwards, you can talk to them about whether or not to call.
+You don't always have to call an ambulance when someone has a major seizure: If it's over quickly and the person comes around ("wakes up" again) soon after, you can talk to them about whether or not to call.
 It is only necessary in the following situations:

 - The seizure lasts longer than five minutes.

-- The person has had several seizures in a row.
+- The person has several seizures in a row.

 - The person has breathing difficulties.

-- You know that it is their first seizure.
+- You know that it's their first seizure.

 It may be helpful to take note of exactly what happened during the seizure.
-Careful observations can help doctors later on when they are making a diagnosis.
+Careful observations can help doctors later on when they're making a diagnosis.

-Deutsche Gesellschaft für Epileptologie e.V.
-(DGE).
-Informationsportal Epilepsie.
+Deutsche Gesellschaft für Epileptologie (DGE).
+Infopool Epilepsie.
+2019.

 IQWiG health information is written with the aim of helping